jjj11x/stc_rpncalc/README.md

 - `.   `: ./(-)Exp: The `.` key works similarly to old Sinclair Scientific calculators that have a limited number of keys:
 	- The 1st press inserts a decimal point.
 	- The 2nd press begins exponent entry.
-	- The 3rd and subsequent presses negates the current exponent being entered.
+	- The 3rd and subsequent presses negates the current exponent being entered.\
+- `mode`: reserved for a future shift key

 # Bugs
 1. Currently, when displaying numbers, the exponent may be cut off if the number is too long.
+1. Initially, the exponent for the 1st number entered after poweron is random.
 1. Currently, trying to display numbers between `[0.1, 1)` causes the calculator to crash.
 1. There are probably more bugs waiting to be discovered.